slerman12/UnifiedML/README.md

 Yes.

 Our ```AC2Agent``` supports discrete and continuous control, classification, generative modeling, and more.

-[comment]: <> (All agents and even tasks support discrete and continuous control, online and offline RL, imitation learning, classification, regression, and generative modeling.)

 See example scripts of various configurations [below](#mag-full-tutorials).